Books

 Good Soil

-Forthcoming in 2025 (maybe?) from Convergent.
-Good Soil will be the story of my experience at the Farminary.
+Good Soil is the story of my time at the Farminary.
 We’ll journey through the seasons, drawing lessons from the soil and the compost pile, the chickens and the goats.

 Wholehearted Faith